 The purpose of the new FDI in China is to build an environment of stability, predictability, transparency and fair competition for foreign investors and to encourage foreign investment throughout the world.

-With the new law, the Chinese government hopes to attract foreign investment and provide greater protections through legislature.
+With the new law, the Chinese government hopes to attract foreign investment and provide greater protection through the legislature.
 A number of provisions in the new law seek to allow foreign investors to be on a level playing field with domestic companies.

 Rules that can impact foreign investors are discussed below.